shyhruey/storyweave/README.md

             python app.py
             ```

-3. **metrics.py:** A Python script that provides quantitative evaluation metrics for the performance of all three models on the test dataset.
+3. **Data Preprocessing:**
+    - **wp_preprocessing.py:** Preprocessing of the Writing Prompts dataset for use in
+    training model 2
+    - **final_dataset_preprocessing.py:** Preprocessing of the ROCStories dataset for use in
+    training model 3

-4. **final_dataset.csv:** A cleaned and combined dataset consisting of Context Short Stories and ROCStories, used to train and evaluate the models.
+    - **final_dataset.csv:** A cleaned and combined dataset consisting of Context Short Stories and ROCStories, used to train and evaluate the models.